tsnellgrove/dark_castle3/doc/to_do.md

 - Play at least 5 games
 - Read the Digital Antiquiarian reviews

+- PUZZLE: perhaps at some point Burt needs to bake biscuits??
+	- would involve finding and mixing ingredients, right order, starting fire, baking right time / temp

+- PUZZLE: Under Water Puzzle:
+	- treasure at bottom of old well - but need a magical way to hold your breath?
+	- old_well as water source in entrance_hall and also passage to... where?
+	- can hold breath for 4 turns, locked grate is 2 moves down, get warning on half air and last turn
+		- TBD: create LiquidContainer class
+			- TBD: create new LiquidContainer class
+			- TBD: instantiate old_well in the main_hall which contains fresh water
+			- TBD: update drink() to allow / error for drinking from the old_well
+	- lantern is water proof
+	- should be like rope puzzle for Zork I...
+		- you have everything you need in the remote room but can't get out without solving puzzle

 *** DEBUG TOOLS ***
 - work room for testing similar to tcrf.net Hollywood Hijinx